Dekadisk/HyperspeedRabbit/Readme.md

 ///

-For more information, please use the in-gmae help menu, accessible by clicking the "Help" button in the main menu.
+For more information, please use the in-game help menu, accessible by clicking the "Help" button in the main menu.

 ///